albertleal/GI-Sync/README.md

-# Google Photos Import
+# GI Sync

 ## What is this?
 This is an attempt to import the photos I take with my Android phone, which uploads the photos to Google Photos, into iCloud Photos.
-Currently it is pretending to be an iOS application, but in the end I want this to run on both OSX and iOS.
+Currently it is pretending to be an OSX application, but in the end I want this to run on both OSX and iOS.

 I also might give 'the other way around' a try.